-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Irvine exposed to these hazards.
 See hazard sections below and check your address for details.

 Drought risk in Irvine, CA is extreme.
 Heat and precipitation risk is significant.
 About 48% of buildings in Irvine, CA are at risk of wildfire, and the risk level for these buildings is high.
 About 33% of buildings in Irvine, CA are at risk of flooding, and the risk level for these buildings is significant.